richvigorito/dev-challenges/week7_a_variable_says_what/README.md

 🎯 Bonus Ideas
 - Try building your own "variable variable" puzzles to trick others.
+- Discuss how would you accomplish this in other languages?
 - Discuss use cases for variable variables